4.6 Access to quality services

 Social services

-The Social Services Act (SoL) is the law which controls how social services work in Sweden.
-Social services have responsibility for many different areas of the community, including children and young people.
+In Sweden, municipalities have the main responsability for social services.
+The Social Services Act (Socialtjänstlag (2001:453), SoL) is the law that governs how social services work in Sweden.
+Social services are responsible for many different areas of the community, including children and young people.
 Their work based on what is best for the young person, following the UN Convention of the Rights of a Child.

 Social services work to ensure that young people who are in a difficult position get the help and support they need.
-In order to be able to carry out this responsibility, social services must be informed if a child or teenager is in need of help.
 Those who are employed within the public sector, i.e., at a school or within healthcare, are obliged to make a report to social services in such cases.

 Health care

-According to the Education Act, all students shall be offered health visits that include general health checks.
-Between health visits, students should be offered vision and hearing screenings, and other limited health checks.
-Health visits also offer an opportunity for students to discuss their general health situation with the school nurse.
+According to the Education Act, all students shall be offered general health checks.
+Between general health checks, students should be offered vision and hearing screenings, and other limited health checks.

-Student health has an important role in identifying eventual needs of special support.
-According to the preparatory works to the Education Act, the purpose of overall student health is, among other things, to result in decisions on special needs education for students who need it.
+Student health has an important role in identifying potential needs of special support.
+According to the preparatory works to the Education Act, the purpose of overall student health is, among other things, to inform decisions about special needs education for students who need it.

 Youth Guidance Centres

-Youth Guidance Centres (ungdomsmottagningar) are targeted at young people aged between 12 and 25 years of age.
-The guidance centres can be found in most of municipalities in Sweden, and offer different services for sexual and reproductive health and rights, for instance, prescriptions for birth control pills, free or low-cost condoms and tests for chlamydia and other infectious diseases.
-Many centres also provide mental health services.
+Youth Guidance Centres (ungdomsmottagningar) are targeted at young people aged between 12 and 22.
+The guidance centres can be found in most of municipalities in Sweden and offer different services for sexual and reproductive health and rights.

 Psychiatry clinics for children and young people

-Psychiatry clinics for children and young people (BUP) are open for children and adolescents under 18 years of age.
-Once aged 18, adult psychiatry clinics are attended.
+Psychiatry clinics for children and young people (Barn- och ungdomspsykiatrin, BUP) are open for children and adolescents under 18 years of age.
+Once they turn 18, adult psychiatry clinics are attended.

 Financial services

-The Social Services Act (Socialtjänstlagen) states what is included in income support, and that there should be a national norm for some of the costs.
+The Social Services Act (Socialtjänstlagen 2001:453) states what is included in income support, and that there should be a national norm for some costs.
 The national standards covering costs for food, clothing and telephone are equal for all.
 The support covers reasonable costs for accommodation, electricity and home insurance.

-Young people under the age of 18 years old are normally the responsibility of their parents, as are young people under the age of 21 who still are in upper secondary education.
+Young people under the age of 18 are normally the responsibility of their parents, as are young people under the age of 21 who are still in upper secondary education.
 They do not have the right to claim individual income support.

 Financial assistance can be applied for by contacting the social services in the municipality.